How to Day Trade Stocks Video teaches you what day trading is and is not. This training also shows you how to day trade and tips.

 Time Commitment: 2–8 hours per trading day.

 Temperament: Very confident in analysis skills and the ability to make quick, effective decisions.
-High Spatial Pattern Recognition Skills, excellent relational analysis skills, use of hybrid-leading indicators for optimal stock pick selection.
+High Spatial Pattern Recognition Skills™, excellent Relational Technical Analysis™ skills, use of hybrid leading indicators for optimal stock pick selection.

 Day Trading is what most people think they want to do when they first become interested in trading stocks or other financial markets.
 There are many styles or types of Day Trading.
 Day Traders can learn to swing trade, momentum trade, or velocity trade depending on the daily trading conditions and their skill levels.
-There is also the new professional style of day trading called EOD-FOD, which is extremely popular with professional traders, proprietary desk traders, and independent technical traders.
+There is also the new professional style of Day Trading called End of Day-First of Day (EOD-FOD), which is extremely popular with professional traders, proprietary desk traders, and independent technical traders.

 To find out more about our Swing Trading DVD Course for Day and Swing Traders, please visit our Swing Trading DVD Course Page.